gedisony/script.reddit.reader/README.md

 - [Install from zip file](http://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

 ### Difference from reddit_viewer
-- Custom UI to maximize the preview image; Saves you a click.
+- Custom UI so that the preview image is larger; Saves you a click.
 - Better UI for reading comments
+- Added features for searching reddit
+  - Youtube links: list related videos, show videos/playlists in channel
+  - Search for posts by youtube video id
+  - Search for posts with the same link
+  - List recently played videos and search reddit for those links
+- Search youtube

 ---